What is a Skills Gap Analysis?

 For example, imagine your company has many individuals with software engineering titles and skills, however, they are relatively new (sometimes referred to as "green") and don't have leadership skills as well.
 Given this, you may decide to recruit a software engineering leader, that has a higher skill level, and additional skills you need.

-Being strategic about what soft skills and hard skills are needed in your organization, performing skill gap analyses, and implementing training programs all can have a big pay-off in the end.
+Being strategic about what soft skills and hard skills are needed in your organization, performing skill gap analysis, and implementing training programs all can have a big pay-off in the end.
 In fact, in a Mckinsey Study on re-skilling, 70% of businesses saw an impact from their programs of greater or equal investment in them, and 48% saw the programs enhance their bottom-line growth.

 How to Conduct a Skills Gap Analysis